cyfronet-fid/eosc-search-service/transform/README.md

   - `SOLR_PUBLICATION_COLS` - The name of the collection/collections to which publications will be sent.
 Example: `"all publication"`.
   - `SOLR_SOFTWARE_COLS` - The name of the collection/collections to which software will be sent.
 Example: `"all software"`.
   - `SOLR_OTHER_RP_COLS` - The name of the collection/collections to which other research products will be sent.
 Example: `"all other_rp"`.
+  - `SOLR_ORGANISATION_COLS` - The name of the collection/collections to which organisation will be sent.
+Example: `"organisation"`.
+  - `SOLR_PROJECT_COLS` - The name of the collection/collections to which project will be sent.
+Example: `"project"`.
   - `SOLR_TRAINING_COLS` - The name of the collection/collections to which trainings will be sent.
 Example: `"all training"`.
   - `SOLR_SERVICE_COLS` - The name of the collection/collections to which services will be sent.
 Example: `"all service"`.
   - `SOLR_DATASOURCE_COLS` - The name of the collection/collections to which datasources will be sent.
 Example: `"all datasource"`.